ashishaggarwal92/kafka-in-depth/src/main/learning/2_architecture/1-Kafka_Architecture_and_Features.md

 **Brokers:**
-- are the software processes who manage the topics ans the messages present in the topics
+- are the software processes who manage the topics and the messages present in the topics
-- also managers the consumers by holding info about messages consumer by consumer from topics and partitions
+- manages the consumers by holding info about messages consumer by consumer from topics and partitions
 - also known as kafka servers
-- also manages the consumer-offset and are responsible for the delivery of messages  to the right consumer
+- manages the consumer-offset and are responsible for the delivery of messages  to the right consumer
-- a set of brokers who are communicating with each other to perform the management and maintainence task are collectively known as Kafka CLuster
+- a set of brokers who are communicating with each other to perform the management and maintenance task are collectively known as Kafka CLuster
 - we can add more brokers in already running kafka cluster without any downtime
 - There will be one controller among multiple brokers